Quick Guide to Preparing Contract and Grant Proposals

 The Quick Guide to Proposal Review and Submission for UC Berkeley Faculty provides guidance on submitting proposals.
-In addition, see the Proposal Checklist for Principal Investigators and the VCR Five Day Proposal Submission Policy.
+In addition, see the Proposal Checklist for Principal Investigators and the VCR Four Day Proposal Submission Policy.

 UC Berkeley subscribes to the Pivot funding opportunities database that may be used to search or browse program announcements from federal and regional government sponsors, foundations, and other organizations.
 SPO provides additional resources on funding programs.